Jicmou/bookmarks-docker/README.md

 Please refer to the [docker website](https://docs.docker.com/install/)

-as the installation steps highly depends on your environment.
+as the installation steps highly depend on your environment.

 ### Build steps

-Enter the directory and build the docker image:
+Enter the directory and `build` the docker image.
+Make sure the `Dockerfile` is present in the directory:

 ```bash
 cd <YOUR_DIRECTORY>